Kovah/KVH-Tools/README.md

 ### Convert

-* Binary to Hex / Hey to Binary
+* Binary to Hex / Hex to Binary
 * Symbol to Unicode code